-The Executive Team is supported by other members of the Trust central team including the Executive Assistant, Data Team, Finance Team, IT Team, Trust Academy Manager and Trust Estates Manager.
-In addition, consultants have been engaged over the year to provide additional, flexible capacity in HR and free school project management.
+The Executive Team is supported by other members of the Trust central team including the School Improvement Team, Executive Assistant, Head of Marketing and Communications, Data Team, Finance Team, IT Team and Trust Estates Manager.
+In addition, consultants have been engaged over the year to provide additional, flexible capacity in free school project management.

-The Executive Team and wider Trust central team work directly with the Academy Improvement Forum (principals), Operational Improvement Forum (business and academy managers), staff in each school and the academy councils to ensure that the required outcomes are achieved in accordance with the direction and vision of the Trust Board.
+The Executive Team and wider Trust central team work directly with the Academy Improvement Forum (principals), Operational Improvement Forum (academy managers), staff in each school and the academy councils to ensure that the required outcomes are achieved in accordance with the direction and vision of the Trust Board.

-The Trust School Improvement Team meets frequently and comprises: CEO, Directors of Education, Director of The Mead Institute of Professional Learning, Schools Directors, Director of the Teaching School Hub, Director of the SCITT, Curriculum Strategy Leads, Data Team, phase representatives and roles responsive to strategic requirements (e.g. SEND intervention).
+The Trust School Improvement Team meets frequently and comprises: CEO, Directors of Education, Director of The Mead Institute of Professional Learning and Schools Directors.
+Other colleagues attend the meetings as appropriate.